 How You Can Get Started

-If you’re on your own and you want to get started, you can check if any of the existing congregations are open for new members.
+If you’re on your own and you want to get started, you can check if any of the are open for new members.
 Or it might be simpler to just start practicing with your first crew.
 This can be a fairly small commitment.
 For example:

 Think of 3 or 4 people you know that might be interested in getting to know each other at a slightly deeper level.